gyzcode/inference-tutorials-generic/car_detection_tutorial/Readme.md

 * Software

-   * OpenVINO™ toolkit supported Linux operating system.
-This tutorial was run on 64-bit Ubuntu 16.04.3 LTS updated to kernel 4.14.20 following the OpenVINO™ toolkit installation instructions.
+   * Intel® Distribution of OpenVINO™ toolkit supported Linux operating system.
+This tutorial was run on 64-bit Ubuntu 16.04.3 LTS updated to kernel 4.14.20 following the Intel® Distribution of OpenVINO™ toolkit installation instructions.

-   * The latest OpenVINO™ toolkit installed and verified.
+   * The latest Intel® Distribution of OpenVINO™ toolkit installed and verified.
 This tutorial was written using version 2018 R5.0.

    * At least one utility for downloading from the GitHub repository: Subversion (svn), Git (git), or both

-By now you should have completed the Linux installation guide for the OpenVINO™ toolkit, however before continuing, please ensure:
+By now you should have completed the Linux installation guide for the Intel® Distribution of OpenVINO™ toolkit, however before continuing, please ensure:

-* That after installing the OpenVINO™ toolkit you have run the supplied demo samples
+* That after installing the Intel® Distribution of OpenVINO™ toolkit you have run the supplied demo samples

 * If you have and intend to use a GPU: You have installed and tested the GPU drivers